The SOFIA E/PO program is subcontracted

 a trailer.
 She is also the senior designer and webmaster for the Astronomical Society of the

 Nicholas A. Veronico serves as the Public Affairs Officer for the Stratospheric Observatory For Infrared Astronomy (SOFIA) Science Center at NASA Ames Research Center in Mountain View, California.
 His prior positions at NASA Ames include serving as a senior science writer for the center’s public affairs office as well as the Exploration Technology Directorate, and as editor of Gridpoints: The quarterly publication of the NASA Advanced Supercomputing Division.
-Veronico holds journalism and business management degrees, and is the author or co-author of more than 25 books on aviation, military, and local history subjects.
-His astronomy-related articles have been featured on Space.com and in the Astronomical Society of the Pacific’s Mercury magazine.
+Veronico holds journalism and business management degrees, and is the author or co-author of more than 30 books on aviation, military, and local history subjects.
+His SOFIA and astronomy-related articles have been featured on Space.com, in the Astronomical Society of the Pacific’s Mercury magazine, in Airways – A Global Review of Commercial Flight, and the SETI Institute's Explorer magazine.